ClassroomTestStreamingMOOC/data/README.md

 # data
-Repository for data related to the assignments
+Repository for the data files used in the Apache Flink assignments